UnforeseenOcean/Loki/README.md

 **ERRATA FOR THE SCHEMATIC: C1 (1000uF) should be replaced with a 100uF electrolytic capacitor.** If the circuit doesn't respond correctly, remove this capacitor.

+**ERRATA FOR THE SCHEMATIC: 1K resistors should be added between DFPlayer Mini and Arduino.**

 ## How it works
 ![IMG1657434887](https://user-images.githubusercontent.com/11834016/178134115-42bc4238-87ee-466f-a4fe-d91a786a03e4.png)